Yandell-Lab/VVP-pub/README.md

 To see available parameters of the executables, run with the -h option.

-Before running VVP or VAAST3, a background must be built.
+Before running VVP, a background must be built.
 From the VVP directory:

 `cd example`

 `../build/build_background -i 1KG_cftr_background.recode.vep.vcf.gz -o 1KG.build -b 2500 -v CSQ,4,6,1,15`

 The build_background step produces output to stdout for each of the variants in the background vcf file.
 It also creates 5 different output files with extensions .bin, .bit, .max, .chr_offsets.txt, .dist.
-These files contained information used by VVP and VAAST3.
+These files contained information used by VVP.

 To run prioritize variants using VVP (in the example folder):

-`../build/VVP -i target_spiked_simple.vcf.gz -d 1KG.build -v CSQ,4,6,1,15 -o target_spiked.formatted.out 1> target.spiked.vvp.out`
+`../build/VVP -i target_spiked_simple.vcf.gz -d 1KG.build -v CSQ,4,6,1,15 1> target.spiked.vvp.out`

-Then target_spiked.formatted.out contains the information necessary to run VAAST3 and target.spiked.vvp.out contains the VVP output for each variant.
-This VCF file was spiked with known disease causing homozygous alleles in the gene CFTR, which are readily apparent in the VVP output by the high variant scores.

-Finally, to run VAAST3 (in the example folder):

-You **MUST** sort the formatted output by transcript:

-`sort -k2,2 target_spiked.formatted.out 1> target_spiked.sorted.formatted.out`

-Now to run VAAST3:

-`../build/VAAST3 -i target_spiked.sorted.formatted.out -d 1KG.build -t 1 -b 2500 -e r`

-To stdout you will see a few of the transcripts of CFTR along with their score and p-value (uncorrected).
-VAAST3 is meant to be run with one target individual, trios, and quads.
+Then target_spiked.vvp.out contains the vvp output.

 ### PREPARE VCF FILE FOR ANALYSIS